ConnorWilliams/compleat-fitness/README.md

 # compleat-fitness
-Compleat Fitness is a website for personal trainer Jenna Freeman.
-It contains all information on her fitness plans and highly nutritional recipes.
+Compleat Fitness is a website for Bristol based personal trainer Jenna Freeman.

+This started off as work for a university unit Web Technologies, hence some useless features - they were just implemented for higher marks in the unit.
+I worked on the unit with Freddie Caira.

+## Requirements
 * Only submit just files with extensions .html, .css, .png, .svg, .js, and possibly other formats such as .xcf linked from your report.

 * You should also submit a page called report.html containing a report about what you have done.
 The pages, including report.html, must be valid and immediately readable in a modern browser - please don't slow down marking by making me patch them up to read them.